 - Lunch Sack/Box: The Ziploc containers fit along with a drink cup in rectangular insulated lunchboxes from Old Navy, Lands End and Target.
 They fit without a drink cup in Pottery Barn lunchboxes.

 - Napkins & Silverware: Sure writing notes on disposable napkins is fun, but tie dying reusable white cotton napkins with your grade-schooler is even more fun and it’s also better for the environment.

 That’s what my daughter and I did together last year (pictured) and we now have 10 reusable napkins that I can pack for both her lunch and snack every day of the week.
 She designed them herself and the bright tie-dye colors hide stains so they will easily outlast yet another school year.
-I found some cocktail napkins from CB2 that are the perfect size for wiping little fingers and faces, and they’re also 100% cotton, which is recommended for tie dying.
+I found that cocktail napkins are the perfect size for wiping little fingers and faces, and they’re also 100% cotton, which is recommended for tie dying.
 I also let my daughter pick out some super cheap reusable forks and spoons from Wal-Mart that we use in her lunchbox as well.

 - Cups/Thermoses: We love the supply of insulated Thermos drink cups and containers at Target.
 They keep drinks cold and food warm for hours and there are lots of fun choices for both big and little ones!

 Please feel free to share your school lunch tips in the comments below.